Recent Advances of Continual Learning in Computer Vision: An Overview: Continual Learning Methods

-Other than using parameter isolation based methods to dynamically change the network architectures, several other works \cite{fernando2017pathnet, serra2018overcoming} have designed fixed network architectures which can still assign different parameters for handling different tasks.
+Other than using parameter isolation based methods to dynamically change the network architectures, several other works \cite{fernando2017pathnet, serra2018overcoming} have designed fixed network architectures that can still assign different parameters for handling different tasks.

 In image classification, Fernando et al. \cite{fernando2017pathnet} proposed PathNet.
 In the training of the first task, several random paths through the network are selected.
 After that, a tournament selection genetic algorithm is utilized to select the best path to be trained for the task.
-Then for each following task, as shown in the Figure \ref{fig:pi}, model parameters along all paths selected by the previous tasks are frozen and the remaining parameters are re-initialized and trained again following the above process.
-Serra et al. \cite{serra2018overcoming} proposed HAT, which calculates an almost binary attention vector for each task during training.
+Then for each following task, as shown in Figure \ref{fig:pi}, model parameters along all paths selected by the previous tasks are frozen and the remaining parameters are re-initialized and trained again following the above process.
+Serra et al. \cite{serra2018overcoming} proposed Hard Attention to the Task (HAT), which calculates an almost binary attention vector for each task during training.
 For each following task, all the attention vectors calculated before are used as the masks to freeze the network parameters which are crucial for the previous tasks.
 A similar idea was also proposed by Mallya et al. \cite{mallya2018piggyback}.
 Rajasegaran et al. \cite{rajasegaran2019random} pointed out that the PathNet \cite{fernando2017pathnet} requires heavy computational costs.
-Hence, they proposed RPS-Net which reuses paths of the previous tasks to achieve a much lower computational overhead.
+Hence, they proposed to reuse paths of the previous tasks to achieve a much lower computational overhead.
+From a similar perspective, Rype{\'s}{\'c} et al. \cite{rype2024divide} also worked on reducing the computational overhead.
+Specifically, for each new task, rather than optimizing all the experts in a computationally heavy manner, with the help of the multivariate Gaussian distributions, they enabled only a single expert to be selected and correspondingly optimized.
 Abati et al. \cite{abati2020conditional} proposed a gating module for each convolution layer to select a limited set of filters and protect the filters of the previous tasks from being unnecessarily updated.
 A sparsity objective was also used to make the model more compact.
-Unlike \cite{fernando2017pathnet,serra2018overcoming,abati2020conditional}, Shi et al. \cite{shi2021continual} proposed a Bit-Level Information Preserving (BLIP) method, which updates the model parameters at the bit level by estimating information gain on each parameter.
+Unlike \cite{fernando2017pathnet,serra2018overcoming,abati2020conditional}, Shi et al. \cite{shi2021continual} proposed a Bit-Level Information Preserving method, which updates the model parameters at the bit level by estimating information gain on each parameter.
 A certain number of bits are frozen to preserve information gain provided by the previous tasks.